A2Amir/Markov-Localization-and-the-Kidnapped-Vehicle-/README.md

 You can find [Here](https://github.com/A2Amir/Markov-Localization-and-the-Kidnapped-Vehicle-/blob/master/Markov%20Localization%20.ipynb) other example to get better Intuition.In the next concept, we will implement belief state initialization in C++.

+## Initialize Priors Function:

+[Here](https://github.com/A2Amir/Markov-Localization-and-the-Kidnapped-Vehicle-/blob/master/InitializePriorsFunction.cpp) is created a function in C++ that initializes priors based on the above explained agreement (initial belief state for each position on the map) given landmark positions, a position standard deviation (+/- 1.0), and the assumption that our car is parked next to a landmark.Note that we input a control of moving 1 step but our actual movement could be in the range of 1 +/- control standard deviation.
+The position standard deviation is the spread in our actual position.

+The result of the code:
+[0, 0, 0 ,0, 0.111111, 0.111111, 0.111111 ,0, 0, 0.111111, 0.111111, 0.111111 ,0 ,0 ,0 ,0 ,0 ,0, 0, 0.111111, 0.111111, 0.111111, 0 ,0, 0]